zachmandeville/kokako-wiki/our-cohort.md

 ## Steve
 ## Theta
 ## Zach
-Thanks for making this thing Zach!
+Thanks for making this thing Zach! <anonymous turtle>

 # The Teachers
 ## Harrison